-The Environmental Protection Agency (EPA) estimates fuel economy at 26 miles per gallon in the city, 34 mpg on the highway, and 29 mpg in combined driving (manual) or 26 mpg city/35 mpg hwy/30 mpg combined (automatic).
+The Environmental Protection Agency (EPA) lists the 2021 Miata at 26 miles per gallon in the city, 34 mpg on the highway, and 29 mpg in combined driving (manual) or 26 mpg city/35 mpg hwy/30 mpg combined (automatic).
 Mazda recommends using premium gasoline.

 Standard Features and Options

 Every MX-5 comes with a 6-speed manual transmission as standard, offering a 6-speed automatic transmission with paddle shifters as an option.
-The automatic will probably cost between $600 and $1,350 — depending on the model.
+The automatic will cost between $525 and $600 — depending on the model.

 Manual-transmission Club models are eligible for a Brembo/BBS Recaro package bringing Brembo front brakes with red calipers, 17-in dark gunmetal BBS wheels, aero kit, and heated Recaro sport seats.
 With the RF, this package also includes a hand-painted black roof.

 Grand Touring trim ($31,770) with the manual transmission has the Club trim’s limited-slip differential and sport suspension.
 The automatic models don’t have most of the Club’s performance upgrades.